fasterthanlime/cs322/documents/report/source/deliverable3.rst

 Again, the `Player` entity was merged into a `Person` to better come back.
 It's new purpose is to reflect the CSV files ``player_career.csv`` and ``player_playoffs_career.csv`` keeping the denormalized sums of all the `PlayerStat` for each type of `PlayerSeason`.

 The ``TRIGGER``'s are a bit trickier than before mostly because there is much more data involved.
-Also when the ``TRIGGER`` is activated is different depending if it's an insertion, update or deletion.

 .. literalinclude:: ../../sql/schema.sql
    :language: sql
-   :lines: 398-
+   :lines: 387-

 Rebounds and ``TENDEX``